tbttin/notes/vims/adapting-tips-and-tricks.md

 - `gv`: start visual mode with the same area as the previous area and the *same* mode.

-  *After* using "p" or "P" in visual mode the text that was put will be selected.

 - `1v` or `{count}v` selects an area equal to the previous visual.

   Note that this will only work if you actually did something to the